PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 Sentinel enables the following functionality:
 - Collecting data from all users, devices, apps, and infrastructure on-prem and in multiple clouds.
-- Detects threats using analytics and threat intell
+- Detects threats using analytics and threat intel
 - Investigates threats using AI
 - Responds to incidents with built-in orchestration and automation